pievis/AWFamework/README.md

 # AWFamework
-Unity based framework per Augmented Worlds
+Unity based framework for Augmented Worlds

 #Intro
-//todo
+This framework provides a toolkit of useful class and methologies for a easy going developevment of application that concerns the Augmentd Worlds model.

 # Used Technologies
 	- Vuforia for digital / virtual world coupling based on multimarker functionality